 Sally’s List is here to help you overcome these barriers and more, to succeed in your path to public service.

 How can you serve?

 There are many ways to make a differences in your community and state.
 From school board to the state legislature and beyond, women’s voices are needed across Oklahoma, at all levels.

 - Local – City Council, School Board, Mayor, etc.

 - State – State Representative, State Senator, Governor, Lt.
 Governor, etc.

 The first steps are very important, and recognizing the time and place in which you want to serve is something both Sally’s List and you as a candidate must consider.
 Reaching out to us as soon as possible greatly increases your chances of success.

 - We have compiled extensive information for candidates and general research.
 Check out our resources page.

 Get ready to run:

 - The earlier you begin preparing to run for office the better.
 Running requires, commitment, dedication, a realistic plan, and lots of hard work.
-Preparation and time to implement your plan are key.
+It is key that you have time to prepare and implement your plan.